tarwn/lessthandot-hugo/blogs/content/posts/2009-11-13-identify-procedures-that-call-sql-server.md

 **Level of severity:** moderate to high

 **Level of difficulty:** moderate to high.
-Undocumented stored procedures are often used because it&#8217;s easy.
+Undocumented stored procedures are often used because it's easy.
 Replacing it is usually NOT easy.